car409/demo_me/README.md

 # demo_me
-delete me please. vpc will block this time?
+delete me please. vpc will block this time with egress?